The surge of coronavirus continues to worsen the struggles of the underserved at a faster pace as compared to last year.

 Here are some common questions that you might have.
 If you don’t find what you’re looking for, please write to us and we’ll be happy to address your query!

 Every drop in the ocean counts.
 No matter how small you think your contribution may be, we assure you that it’ll make a big difference to children’s lives.
+Donate to NGO to support underprivileged children for provide better education and overall development.

 As a CRY monthly donor, you will get: